A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Multi-User MIMO System: Feedback Encoding Precoder Design

 As an alternative to the aforementioned subspace-based method, the channel matrix of each \ac{MT} may be modeled as a random variable, similar as in \cite{RaBoLu13, RaSaLu16}, and the average/ergodic achievable rate $R_j = \expec[R_j^{\text{inst}}]$ of each \ac{MT} $j\in\mathcal{J}$ is considered (note that the expectation is taken with respect to the channel distribution).
 Then, the ergodic sum-rate maximization problem can be written as \cite{RaBoLu13, RaSaLu16}

 In \cite{RaBoLu13, RaSaLu16}, the authors proposed the \ac{SWMMSE} algorithm.
 It was shown that the algorithm is guaranteed to converge to the set of stationary points of the stochastic sum-rate maximization problem almost surely \cite{RaBoLu13, RaSaLu16}.
-In each iteration step, the \ac{SWMMSE} algorithm requires channel samples which represent statistical information about each \ac{MT}.
+In each iteration step, the \ac{SWMMSE} algorithm requires channel samples that represent statistical information about each \ac{MT}.

-The discussed conventional methods are unable to perform the \ac{SWMMSE} iterations since they are lacking of a generative model to sample from.
+The discussed conventional methods are unable to perform the \ac{SWMMSE} iterations since they are lacking of a generative model, i.e., a model that learns the underlying \ac{PDF} of the channels and allows to generate new samples that resemble the original channel distribution.
 In contrast, the proposed \ac{GMM} approach is able to generate samples following the channel's distribution due to the \ac{GMM}'s sample generation ability.
 This allows to jointly design the precoders via the \ac{SWMMSE} algorithm by exploiting statistical information about the \acp{MT} given their feedback information.
+In particular, given the feedback index $k_j^\star$ of each \ac{MT}, see \eqref{eq:ecsi_index_j}, one can draw samples from the respective \ac{GMM} components via